-Orange and red flames flared to life in sharp, hot burst across the dark, vacant field; cutting off any chances of escape.
-A small, three-year-old girl ran as fast as her short legs would allow, fear burned in her soul as strongly as the fire itself.
+Orange and red flames flared to life in sharp, hot bursts across the dark, vacant field; cutting off any chances of escape.
+A small three-year-old girl ran as fast as her short legs would allow as fear burned in her soul as strongly as the fire itself.

-An ebony beast, whose body was as dark as the starless night sky, hid among the cotton-like, charcoal clouds, sending forth immense gales of embers as the child tried desperately to avoid being burned alive.
+An ebony beast, with a body as dark as the starless night sky, hid among the cotton-like, charcoal clouds, sending forth immense gales of embers as the child tried desperately to avoid being burned alive.

 A dragon!
 Her tiny mind shouted at her, doing her best to forget they were supposed to be extinct.

 She hesitated briefly, debating whether or not to go back and rescue him.
 But there was no time for helping anyone but herself as the beast prepared to launch another assault, its mouth glowing as brightly as fresh blood.
-Fire was once more brewing in the dragons throat and she needed to get to safety.
+The fire was once more brewing in the dragon’s throat and she needed to get to safety.

 A cloaked figure, barely visible among the clouds, sat upon the back of the giant beast, encouraging it to continue its assault on the helpless children in a language they did not understand.